Setting the Scene

 Many customers using Oracle E-Business R12 have implemented Oracle Receivables to manage their receivables ledger.
 Some have also deployed Oracle Advanced Collections alongside this to help them better manage the receivables collection process.

-Oracle Advanced Collections provides a richly-configurable toolset with the following key features:
+Oracle Advanced Collections provides a richly-configurable toolset with key features:

-- Invoices that are past due are categorised and identified as for example, an invoice that has payment terms of 30 days is delinquent once it has gone unpaid and more than 30 days have elapsed since the invoice date.
+- Invoices that are past due are categorised and identified as as delinquencies.
+For example, an invoice that has payment terms of 30 days is delinquent once it has gone unpaid and more than 30 days have elapsed since the invoice date.

 - Using configurable scoring engines, one can prioritise collection actions using factors such as value of delinquency, how many days past due, number of items overdue, which allows the user to include and vary the weighting between these different elements to ensure the score reflects these priorities.
 Hence you can ensure that the right areas are targeted to maximise debt recovery.